devsacti/ITservice/README.md

 button sends url that requires remove the data of webapp, generally based on sub part of url

 ### Story of CRUD
-click the 'sign in' button of site,and do something,then you create the new account
+click the 'sign in' button of site,and do something,

+then you Create

-click the 'see the detail of account' button after log in,and see the infomations of your account, then you read the infomations
+click the 'see the detail of account' button after log in,and see the infomations of your account,

+then you Read

-click the 'change the nikckname' button, and do something, then you Update
+click the 'change the nikckname' button, and do something,

+then you Update

-click the 'Withdrawal from site' button, then you Delete
+click the 'Withdrawal from site' button,

+then you Delete

 ## the related : RestFul
 abbr